polarfire-soc/icicle-kit-reference-design/Readme.md

 ## BFM Simulation

-A SmartDesign test bench will be generated along with the SmartDesign containing the reference design.
+A SmartDesign test bench can be generated along with the SmartDesign containing the reference design by passing the "BFM_SIMULATION" argument when generating the design.
 This test bench will allow the user to run BFM simulations of the PolarFire SoC MSS.
 A custom wave.do file is imported to add signals and updated BFM scripts are also imported.
 To run a BFM simulation:
 1. Open the "Stimulus Hierarchy" in Libero SoC
 2. Right click on "Test_bench" from the hierarchy
 3. Select "Simulate Pre-Synth Design" and "Open Interactively"